 Memories of my Babcia’s “witchy ways” started flooding in, and I knew in my gut that the secret to health lies in nature, not in the “franken-foods” and toxic fillers and preservatives in cleaning products and cosmetics.
 And so, I started detoxing and simplifying my life, including my skincare routine and food choices.
 Whenever I traveled back to the old country, I would scout for herbalists I could trust to help me find the purest herbs in Poland.
 I found, studied, and brought them back to infuse carrier oils and aloe juice with them, and I made tinctures according to my Babcia’s recipes.

-I wanted to use only what came from a known source and what I myself put in that jar or bottle: nourishing oils, wild-crafted herbal infusions, and therapeutic grade essential oils, sourced directly from nature and extracted through sustainable and non-polluting production processes.
-When people started complementing me on my skin and asked what I was using, I would gift them samples of my facial oil and moisturizing serum, and they wanted more and more.
+I wanted to use only what came from a known source and what I myself put in that jar or bottle: nourishing oils, wild-crafted herbal infusions, and therapeutic grade essential oils sourced directly from nature and extracted through sustainable and non-polluting production processes.
+When people started complimenting me on my skin and asked what I was using, I would gift them samples of my facial oil and moisturizing serum, and they wanted more and more.

 Now, four years later, I am healthy, strong, and thriving, and ready to bring all I know and continue to learn to you.
-I'll share with you how I keep my home non-toxic, my body strong, my belly content with good food from my garden, and my skin and hair naturally beautiful.
-In the process, I’m committed to making the world a cleaner, healthier, and more nourished place for everyone.
+I’ll share with you how I keep my home non-toxic, my body strong, my belly content with good food from my garden, and my skin and hair naturally beautiful.
+In the process, I’m committed to making the world a cleaner, healthier, and better-nourished place for everyone.
 WELCOME to my Oko-Logic Blog!
 So happy to see you here!